 Orchestras and ensembles

-With its various ensembles, choirs and orchestras, the Mozarteum University offers a wide range of opportunities for students to gain valuable practical experience, to participate in major projects both inside and outside the university, and to work with renowned performers and conductors while they are still students.
+With its various choirs, orchestras and ensembles, the Mozarteum University offers a wide range of opportunities for students to gain valuable practical experience, to participate in major projects both within the university and beyond, and to work with renowned performers and conductors while they are still studying.

 Orchestra Office